-The following tables represent the results from a Senior Exit Survey administered to the NHS Class of 2017 in mid-May through senior English classes.
-This class is the fifth graduating cohort to take the survey.
+The following tables represent the results from a Senior Exit Survey administered to the NHS Class of 2018 in mid-May through senior English classes.
+This class is the sixth graduating cohort to take the survey.
 No attempts were made to track down seniors absent from Newark High School the day of administration.
-Over one half of the Newark High School seniors enrolled full-time at CTEC (20/37) were also surveyed on a different date and their data is included in this analysis.
-In addition, of the 201 surveys completed, 146 were ACTC participants (73%) and 55 were nonparticipants (27%).
+Over one half of the Newark High School seniors enrolled full-time at CTEC (32/62) were also surveyed on a different date and their data is included in this analysis.
+In addition, of the 236 surveys completed, 163 were ACTC participants (69%) and 73 were non-participants (31%).

-Survey sample: 201/321 seniors (Class of 2017) took the survey (63% return using the May 2017 NCS Monthly Count)
+Survey sample: 236/335 seniors (Class of 2018) took the survey (70% return using the May 2018 NCS Monthly Count)

-GENERAL OBSERVATIONS on the NHS Class of 2017 using Senior Exit Survey data:
+GENERAL OBSERVATIONS on the NHS Class of 2018 using Senior Exit Survey data:

-- These seniors experienced PEAK in eighth grade, during PEAK's fourth year, 2012-13 - Satisfaction in our advising system remains high.
-Of the 190 seniors surveyed who said they had met with an advisor at least once, 81% indicated their advising sessions were helpful, very helpful or extremely helpful in their understanding of how to apply to and afford college.
-Only 3% of the students who completed this question defined their advising sessions as unhelpful.
-(Graph 12i) - Of the 182 seniors who responded to the question in a valid manner (by choosing only one answer), just over 48% named a parent or guardian as the most helpful source of advice for planning for life after high school.
-23% of all seniors named A Call to College as the most helpful source.
-When the responses to this question are disaggregated by participation status, still over 9% of non-participants named A Call to College as having provided the most helpful advice about planning for life after high school.
+- These seniors experienced PEAK in sixth and eighth grade, during PEAK's fifth year. - Satisfaction in our advising system remains high.
+Of the 211 seniors surveyed who said they had met with an advisor at least once, 86.3% indicated their advising sessions were helpful, very helpful or extremely helpful in their understanding of how to apply to and afford college.
+Less than 3% of the students who completed this question defined their advising sessions as unhelpful.
+(Graph 12i) - Of the 225 seniors who responded to the question in a valid manner (by choosing only one answer), exactly 48% named a parent or guardian as the most helpful source of advice for planning for life after high school.
+Just under 23% of all seniors named A Call to College as the most helpful source.
+When the responses to this question are disaggregated by participation status, still over 11% of non-participants named A Call to College as having provided the most helpful advice about planning for life after high school.
 (Graph 12ab)

 - 1. Those students defined as ACTC participants demonstrated increased knowledge of how to apply to and afford college in the following ways: - a.
-86% of ACTC participants completed at least one college application versus only 55% of non-participants. - b.
-Nearly 74% of ACTC participants submitted the FAFSA versus 30% of non-participants. - c.
-ACTC participants were 5.5 times more likely to submit a Last Dollar Grant application than non-participants. - d.
-Just over 76% of ACTC participants reported feeling 'very informed' or 'extremely informed' when asked to describe how informed they felt about the college application process, whereas only 39% of non-participants described themselves as 'very informed' or 'extremely informed'.
-(Graph 12u)
+Almost 86% of ACTC participants completed at least one college application versus only 37% of non-participants. - b.
+73% of ACTC participants submitted the FAFSA versus 27% of non-participants. - c.
+ACTC participants were nearly ten times more likely to submit a Last Dollar Grant application than non-participants. - d.
+Just over 71% of ACTC participants reported feeling "Very informed" or "Extremely informed" when asked to describe how informed they felt about the college

-- e.
-ACTC participants were 2 times more likely to feel 'extremely informed' about the ACT test and preparing for the ACT test than non-participants (Graphs 12v and 12w) - f.
-Participants were over 1.5 times more likely to report 'very frequent' conversations with a parent than were non-participants.
+- application process, whereas only 40% of non-participants described themselves as "Very informed" or "Extremely informed".
+(Graph 12u) - e.
+ACTC participants were almost two times more likely to feel "Very informed" or "Extremely informed" about the ACT test and preparing for the ACT test than non-participants (Graphs 12v and 12w) - f.
+Participants were almost two times more likely to report "Very frequent" conversations with a parent than were non-participants.
 (Graph 12aa)

-Section VII: NHS Class of 2017 National Student Clearinghouse Enrollment Data
+Section VII: NHS Class of 2018 National Student Clearinghouse Enrollment Data

 This section details enrollment data gathered from the National Student Clearinghouse (NSCH), a non-profit organization founded in 1993 that helps high schools and colleges track the college enrollment and graduation of their students.
-Thousands of high schools and more than 3,600 colleges and universities, enrolling 99% of our nation's college students, elect to participate in the NSCH.
-This data summarizes the college enrollment rates and institution choices for only the NHS Class of 2017.
+Nineteen thousand high schools and more than 3,700 colleges and universities, enrolling 99% of our nation's college students, elect to participate in the NSCH.
+This data summarizes the college enrollment rates and institution choices for only the NHS Class of 2018.